3 DAYS FROM $1,299

 Tour the highlights of Chicago

 We’ll take a longer route from our hotel through the city on a half-day panoramic tour of this cultural capital.
 Then, enjoy the remainder of the day at your leisure.
-Feel free to use your Chicago CityPASS in the afternoon to catch some more highlights on your own.
+You’ll have the afternoon free to catch some more of the Windy City’s highlights on your own.

 Take an architectural boat tour of Chicago and embark the Ocean Explorer